karavanlarp/karavanlarp.github.io/eng/world/freelands.md

 * Claw Islands – Here live large fanged predators, who are hunted by more headstrong Freelanders.
 Capturing one of them is a great honor.
 * Deep of the World – the deepest point of the continent, at the end of which live the gods and their servants.
 Those who go there, never return.
 * Deepwood – A thick evergreen forest Woodland has been named for.
-* East Watch – The easternmost point of the Free Lands.
-The air theumite source Shiale is situated here in a hidden island.
-The locals of the East Watch are the best sailors and fishers in the Free Lands.
+* Eastwatch – This archipelago is the easternmost point of the Free Lands.
+The air theumite source Shiale is situated here on a hidden island.
+The locals of the Eastwatch are the best sailors and fishers in the Free Lands.
 * Fast River – A fast-flowing river that courses through three lands and two capitals: Storra in Mistland, Ommel in Cliffland and starts from Braveland.
 * Four Elders – These islands were a part of the continent a thousand years ago, but were divided from it by a large earthquake.
 * Howl Islands – These cold and windy islands would be abandoned if they did not hold valuable apeiron deposits that are mined with the help of theumites.